Ai-Thinker-Open/GPRS_C_SDK/doc_en/download_debug_tools.md

 * Ensure that the serial port is not occupied by other software

-* Check the serial number is wrong, set the serial number when restarting, or do not restart click the lower right corner <kbd> CoolHost </kbd> icon to set </ br>
+* Check the serial number is wrong, set the serial number when restarting, or do not restart click the lower right corner <kbd> CoolHost </kbd> icon to set </br>
 !
 [CoolHost settings] (./assets/coolwatcher_connect_settings.png)

 Then click <kbd> connect </kbd> to reconnect the serial port